 One way to make your children’s inheritance go even farther is to give it as an appreciable asset.
 For example, helping one of your children buy a home could increase the value of your gift considerably as the home appreciates in value.
 Likewise, if you have stock in a company that is likely to prosper, gifting some of the stock to your children could result in greater wealth for them in the future.

 Don’t feel pressured to follow the exact same path for all your children in the name of equal treatment.
 One of your children might actually prefer to wait to receive her inheritance, for example, while another might need the money now to start a business.
 Give yourself the latitude to do what is best for each child individually; just be willing to communicate your reasoning to the family to reduce the possibility of misunderstanding or resentment.

 - Don’t touch your own retirement.

 If the immediate need is great for one or more of your children, resist the urge to tap into your retirement accounts to help them out.
 Make sure your own future is secure before investing in theirs.
 It may sound selfish in the short term, but it’s better than possibly having to lean on your kids for financial help later when your retirement is depleted.
-Who knows if you’ll require the help of senior assisted living at some point in your life?
 Hence, make sure you prepare ahead before splitting the inheritance.
 You can add to your retirement package by seeing if there are any investment opportunities that can be considered lucrative, so if you do have to dip into your retirement you are not making much of a dent.

 Giving your kids an early inheritance is not only feasible but also can be highly fulfilling and rewarding for all involved.
 That said, it’s best to involve a trusted financial advisor and an experienced estate planning attorney to help you navigate tax issues and come up with the best strategy for transferring your assets.
 Give Steve Cortes today at the Cortes Law Firm to discuss your options.
 Cortes Law Firm Oklahoma Estate Planning, 405-561-2737